 Saying this indicates that you are firmly deciding to stay in the adult position, even if the person you’re talking to is trying to goad you into acting childishly.

-When someone is rude to you, it actually indicates that they have a shaky self-conception—they want to bring you down, but it’s up to you whether you let them, and a remark like “I appreciate your opinion” shows dignity.
+When someone is rude to you, it actually indicates that they have a shaky self-conception.
+They want to bring you down, but it’s up to you whether you let them.
+A remark like “I appreciate your opinion” shows dignity.

 As a bonus, it can sometimes shift a rude person into a more respectful mode of discourse.